codenitive/laravel-hybrid/docs/curl.md

 ### make($uri, $data = array())

-Initiate this class as a new object.
+Create a new Curl instance.

+	@static
 	@param  String 	$uri 		The URI being requested (including HTTP method).
 								If this parameter is not present, the URI class will be used to detect the URI.